 Analyses about the social security system

 In the analysis of trajectories in the social security system, only people and flows of people between the three benefit systems are examined.
-Financial flows and the related internal accounting and financial reimbursements cannot be presented, or only insufficiently, with the data base available.
+The financial flows of the benefits and the related internal accounting and financial reimbursements related to the three benefit systems cannot be presented with the data base available.

 The SHIVALV data set was created to improve the analysis of interactions and transitions between the three categories of benefits within the social security system – unemployment insurance, invalidity insurance and social assistance.
 Thanks to these data, it

 is possible to know the number of benefit recipients in a given year and the trend over time, to analyse different trajectories and to examine recipients in a benefit system – those who newly receive benefits, those whose benefits end, and those who are transferred from one system to another.
 The indicators that can be created are presented on the following pages:

 Details of how indicators are calculated are provided in the methodological report available under "Methodologies" below (only available in French).